CaioEduard0/quarkus-reactive-poc/README.md

-Poc to test reactive Quarkus performance with Apache JMeter.
+Poc to test Quarkus Reactive performance with Apache JMeter.